equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 # Assumptions and limitations

 Data assimilation algorithms like ES (Ensemble Smoother) and ESMDA (Ensemble Smoother with Multiple Data Assimilation) are used in complicated domains such as atmospheric physics and petroleum reservoirs.
-This might lead some to believe that they are very complex and make few assumptions.
+This might lead you to believe that they are very complex and sophisticated algorithms that can deal with a wide variety of problems.
-The exact opposite is true: they are very simple and impose extremely restrictive assumptions.
+However, in a sense the exact opposite is true: they are very simple and impose extremely restrictive assumptions.
-This does not mean that they are not useful, not that assumptions have to be met before they can be used in practise.
+They are still useful, and in practice assumptions do not need to be met to use the algorithm.
-However, it does mean that practitioners should know how they work and what the drawbacks are.
+Still, practitioners should know how these algorithms work have an an intuition for how they fail.

+As a reminder, the problem that ESMDA solves is this: given a prior over model parameters and observed outcomes, adjust the prior in the direction of the observed outcomes.
+This is a bit like optimization ("which inputs would produce these outputs?"), but ESMDA aims to capture uncertainty and mix the prior with the observations to obtain a posterior.

 ## Lesson 1: The algorithms are simple because the models are complex

-Given a prior over model parameters that we want to update with observed data to obtain a posterior, MCMC (Markov Chain Monte Carlo) is almost always the preferred method.
+In most statistical applications, we combine priors with observed data using MCMC (Markov Chain Monte Carlo).
-However, in reservoir models we use algorithms like ES and ESMDA, not MCMC.
+This is the state of the art, but reservoir models we use algorithms like ES and ESMDA, not MCMC.
 How come?

 The reason is that since the models are complex (slow to evaluate and black-box), the method must remain simple for the overall inference to remain tractable: